lbrydocs/Hola/LIGHTHOUSE-INSTALL.md

 curl http://127.0.0.1:50005/status
 ```

-You should find the spaceUsed parameter climbing steadily.
+You should find the spaceUsed parameter climbing steadily, but it may take ten or fifteen minutes to reach its full amount.

 ```
 {"status":"gettingClaimTrie","spaceUsed":"59.1MB","claimsInIndex":0,"totSearches":1}
 ```